-Boundaries: Generally east of the railroad and above the 900 foot elevation.
+Boundary: Generally east of the railroad and above the 900 foot elevation.

 Large tracts of open land still exist north of Home Road.
 However, the amount of such acreage is dwindling.
-This subarea includes the Township's Havener Park and Preservation Park's Deer Haven Park.
+The southern part of the subarea includes the Township Hall, YMCA and Liberty Park.
+The subarea also includes the Havener Park and Preservation Park's Deer Haven Park.

 - The area north of Home Road, west of Old Liberty Road, east of the railroad, and south of the stream (west of the Del-Co reservoir) is impacted by the railroad to the west, industrial to the south, and three schools west of the railroad.
-This is no longer the exclusively low -density, single-family area it once was, so the plan may consider alternative transitional (T) uses, such as commercial and office.
-Such uses should provide proper buffering to the existing residential uses on the east side of Old Liberty Road. - For lands not served by centralized sewer, maintain a standard minimum lot size of 1 acre in the FR-1 zoning district.
-To preserve natural open space and all its attributes, consider Conservation Subdivisions at a maximum density of one unit per net developable acre, with a minimum of 50% permanent open space. - For lands served by centralized sanitary sewer, consider rezoning for Planned Residential Developments at a maximum density of 1.25 units per net developable acre, with a minimum of 20% preserved common open space. - 4.
+This is no longer the exclusively low -density, single-family area it once was, so the plan recommends alternative transitional (T) uses, such as low impact office uses (not retail).
+Such uses should provide proper buffering to the existing residential uses in Liberty Trace. - For lands not served by centralized sewer, maintain a standard minimum lot size of 1 acre in the FR-1 zoning district.
+To preserve natural open space and all its attributes, consider Conservation Subdivisions at a maximum density of one unit per net developable acre, with a minimum of 50% permanent open space. - 3.
+For lands served by centralized sanitary sewer, consider rezoning for Planned Residential Developments at a maximum density of 1.25 units per net developable acre, with a minimum of 20% preserved common open space. - 4.
 Seek additional park lands within this Sub Area as it develops.